Goals

 Study Findings

-While documentation exists, the process felt scattered across multiple tools (GitHub, Slack, Calendly), increasing cognitive load.
+Although documentation for Design Intent already existed, the process felt scattered across multiple tools (GitHub, Slack, Calendly), which increased cognitive load

-Many teams saw Design Intent as intimidating or redundant—until after participating.
+Many teams saw Design Intent as intimidating or redundant until they participated and learned that it was friendly and collaborative

 What We Delivered